 - Does not apply to livestock that roam into the district from open range unless it is enclosed by lawful fences and cattle guards.

-The Idaho State Department of Agriculture hosts an interactive map to identify herd districts in Idaho.
-C
+NEW: The Idaho State Department of Agriculture created an interactive map to identify herd districts in Idaho (click here).

 IRRC requested the herd district maps from each county in Idaho.
 Some counties (Adams, Benewah, Camas, Caribou, Clark, Custer, Lemhi, Oneida, and Teton) indicated that they do not have any active herd districts.
 This list is incomplete.
 Do not assume that a missing map means no herd districts.
 Updates and modifications are the responsibility of the county.